 The European Food Safety Authority (EFSA) has completed a reassessment of glyphosate as part of the European Union (EU) pesticide renewal process, which included a consideration of the IARC assessment.
 Using a risk-based, weight-of-evidence assessment approach, EFSA considered an extensive body of scientific evidence, including a number of studies not assessed by the IARC, to reach the conclusion that glyphosate does not cause cancer in humans.

 The ECHA conducts hazard assessments of chemicals and ensures that chemicals adhere with the classification, labelling and packaging regulations in the EU.
 The ECHA is not a regulatory risk assessment authority.
 The draft assessment of glyphosate by ECHA is available online for public consultation until 18 July 2016.
 The assessment proposed an additional hazard classification related to toxicity arising from prolonged or repeated exposure, but concluded that there was not sufficient evidence to support a carcinogenicity hazard classification of glyphosate.
-The EC is currently in the process of considering the re‑registration of glyphosate in the EU.

 Reviews and assessments by international experts

 A joint expert taskforce comprising scientists from the WHO, national governments and universities has reviewed the information considered by IARC to determine whether there is a need to update previous assessments on glyphosate undertaken by the Joint FAO/WHO Meeting on Pesticide Residues (or JMPR) conducted in 2011, 2006 and 2003.

 In September 2015, the taskforce recommended that the JMPR undertake a full risk-based, weight-of-evidence re-evaluation of diazinon, glyphosate and malathion.

 The JMPR met on 9–13 May 2016 in Geneva, Switzerland, at WHO headquarters to discuss their assessment of all three chemicals.